 Transit connections with carry-on bike service to and from Newark Penn Station are available with PATH and NJ Transit trains back to the Greenway route in Jersey City or Manhattan.

 Greenway Ambassadors are our super-volunteers, folks who love the East Coast Greenway and offer to pitch in on events, trail stewardship, social media, and more.
 Interested in pitching in?
-Write to Luis Diaz, our NJ & NY Greenway Coordinator.
+Write to Allison Burson, our National Greenway Director.